tricaodo/Path-Finding-Visualizer/README.md

 ### Set up and Run:
 1. Download the code.
-2. Copy all the files in src folder to whatever IDE.
+2. Copy all the files in src folder to whatever IDE you are using.
 3. Run the program.

 ### Tutorial:
 1. First left mouse click to decide the start vertex.
-2. Second left mouse click to decide the end vertex.
+2. Second left mouse click to decide the destination vertex.
-3. Click or Drag left mouse to create the walls.
+3. Click or Drag left mouse to create the walls/obstacles.
 4. Right mouse to remove the walls.
 5. Select the algorithm.
+5a.
+Can use maze generation to set up the maze.
 6. Click start and enjoy☺️.

+Note: Cannot delete the start or destination vertex by right mouse.
+Instead, click the RESET button.